colinmcglynn/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-dashboard-configuration-options.md

 *   `tyk_api_config.Secret`: The secret set in your `tyk.conf` file.
 This is the key that Tyk Dashboard will use to speak to the Tyk node's Gateway API.
 Note that this value has to match the `secret` value in `tyk.conf`.

 *   `shared_node_secret`: As of Tyk Gateway **v2.0** and Tyk Dashboard **v1.0** all Tyk API Gateway nodes that are configured to use the Dashboard as a back-end API Definition service (i.e. are managed by a Dashboard) will register with the Dashboard service on load, and claim a node ID that is provided by the license for the Dashboard.
-Please note that this value should match with [`node_secret`](https://tyk.io/docs/configure/tyk-gateway-configuration-options/#a-name-node-secret-a-node-secret) Gateway configuration option value.
+Please note that this value should match with [`node_secret`](/docs/tyk-configuration-reference/tyk-gateway-configuration-options/#a-name-node-secret-a-node-secret) Gateway configuration option value.

 Each node communicates with the Dashboard via a shared secret (this setting) and a nonce to ensure that out-of-band requests cannot be made.
 Nodes will send a heartbeat every few seconds to notify the Dashboard that they are running.

 *   `admin_secret`: This secret is to be used by a special set of endpoints that we call "Admin APIs".
 This API is part of the super-admin context and therefore has a separate endpoint prefix `/admin`.
 It also requires a special auth header called `admin-auth`.
-This purpose of these endpoints is to allow functionality that regular Dashboard users should not have, such as create new organisations, create super users etc. See the [Admin API](https://tyk.io/docs/dashboard-admin-api/) for more information on these endpoints.
+This purpose of these endpoints is to allow functionality that regular Dashboard users should not have, such as create new organisations, create super users etc. See the [Dashboard Admin API](/docs/dashboard-admin-api/) for more information on these endpoints.

 *   `mongo_url`: The full URL to your MongoDB instance, this can be a clustered instance if necessary and should include the database and username / password data.